deyanarajib/DM_Improving-Rule-Based-Method-for-Arabic-POS-Tagging-using-HMM-Technique/README.md

-# Improving Arabic POS Tagging
+# Improving Rule-Based Method for Arabic POS Tagging Using HMM Technique
- based on Journal: Improving Rule-Based Method for Arabic POS Tagging
+A collaborative project with Muhammad Fajarudin that will be used in his Study of Literature course: "Perbaruan Metode Rule-Based untuk POS Tagging Teks Bahasa Arab Menggunakan Teknik HMM", which improve Arabic POS Tagging using HMM Technique.
+The methods used in this project are based on a journal by Meryeme Hadni, Said Alaoui Ouatik, Abdelmonaime Lachkar, and Mohammed Meknassi: "Improving Rule-Based Method for Arabic POS Tagging Using HMM Technique".